Evacuating Robots from a Disk Using Face-to-Face Communication: Conclusion

 \section{Conclusion}

 In this paper we studied evacuating two robots from a disk, where the robots can collaborate using \ff communication.
 Unlike evacuation for two robots in the wireless communication model, for which the tight bound $1 + \frac{2\pi}{3}+ \sqrt{3}$ is proved in~\cite{CGGKMP}, the evacuation problem for two robots in the \ff model is much harder to solve.
-We gave a new non-trivial algorithm for the \ff communication model which improved the upper bound in~\cite{CGGKMP}.
-We used a novel, non-intuitive idea of a forced meeting between the robots, regardless of whether the exit was found before the meeting.
-We also provided a different analysis that improved the lower bound in~\cite{CGGKMP}.
+We gave a new non-trivial algorithm for the \ff communication model, by this improving the upper bound of 5.740 in~\cite{CGGKMP} to 5.628 (the upper bound has since been improved to 5.625 in~\cite{Watten2017} and to 5.6234 in~\cite{disser2019evacuating} ).
+We used a novel, non-intuitive idea of a forced meeting between the robots, regardless of whether the exit was found before the meeting (although~\cite{Watten2017,disser2019evacuating} have since demonstrated that by avoiding a forced meeting one can improve the upper bound).
+We also provided a different analysis that improves the lower bound in~\cite{CGGKMP}.
+Further tightening of the upper and lower bounds remains a challenging open question.
+Along the same lines, results pertaining to the generalization of our auxiliary problem of evacuating from an $n\textrm{-gon}$ is another interesting open problem.